obouaziz/FastPseudo/README.md

 ## Statistical Methodology

 The programs are based on the following paper: [CRAN](https://CRAN.R-project.org).
-While the paper mention that the pseudo-values are approximations of the standard jackknife method, it is important to stress that the approximation is extremely accurate even for small sample sizes.
+While the paper mentions that the pseudo-values are approximations of the standard jackknife method, it is important to stress that the approximation is extremely accurate even for small sample sizes.